 Treatment for ventricular tachycardia and potential life threatening heart rhythms

 If your child has a serious ventricular tachycardia, or a life-threatening heart rhythm disturbance, an implantable cardiac defibrillator (ICD) may be a treatment option.

 - The ICD can apply a shock to the heart to restore normal rhythm.
 It is a small device similar to a pacemaker.
 For serious heart rhythm conditions, we insert the ICD under the skin and attach to the heart with wires.

 Children’s Heart Center is an alliance between Mount Sinai and Children’s Hospital of Philadelphia (CHOP).
 This innovative alliance brings together the expertise of two world-leading institutions for the best possible outcomes.
 Together, we offer the most effective treatment and compassionate cardiac care for your child here in New York City.

 Why Choose Children’s Heart Center

 At Children’s Heart Center, we specialize in complex cases that require a high level of expertise.
-We routinely treat arrhythmias in children and as young as newborns.
+We routinely treat arrhythmias in children of all ages, as well as adults and even newborns.
 Our highly qualified specialists are dedicated to providing your child the best possible electrophysiology treatment.
 And we offer timely and streamlined appointments.

 Children’s Heart Center also offers excellent support staff.
 Our nurse practitioners, sonographers, and registered nurses specialize in pediatric cardiology.
 In addition, our team of counselors and social workers will help you handle everything from insurance questions to planning for your child’s ongoing care at home.